MirrorNetworking/Mirror/README.md

 If you are using unity 2019.2, you can use [openupm](https://openupm.com/packages/com.mirrorng.mirrorng/) or you can manually add the url to your [packages.json](https://docs.unity3d.com/Manual/upm-git.html) file.

-Alternatively you can download it from [Download Mirror](https://github.com/MirrorNG/MirrorNG/releases)
+Alternatively you can download it from [Download Mirror](https://github.com/MirrorNG/MirrorNG/releases).
+You will need to install some dependencies yourself such as cecil.

 ## Examples
 We included several small example projects.